Adnan Khashoggi: Geopolitical involvement

+In January 2003, Seymour Hersh reported in The New Yorker magazine that former U.S. Assistant Secretary of Defense Richard Perle had a meeting with Khashoggi in Marseille in order to use him as a conduit between Trireme Partners, a private venture capital company of which he was one of three principals, and the Saudi government.
+At the time, Perle was chair of the Defense Policy Board Advisory Committee, a Defense Department advisory group, which provided him with access to classified information and a position to influence defense policy.
+Khashoggi told Hersh that Perle talked to him about the economic costs regarding a proposed invasion of Iraq. "'If there is no war,' he told me, 'why is there a need for security?
+If there is a war, of course, billions of dollars will have to be spent.'"

 Media

+Khashoggi’s enormous yacht was the inspiration for Queen's song "Khashoggi's Ship".

 In 1991 Khashoggi made an extended appearance on the British television programme After Dark, discussing the Middle East alongside, among others, former Prime Minister Edward Heath and Lord Weidenfeld.

 Khashoggi also appeared in Lifestyles of the Rich and Famous in 1985 with host Robin Leach which showcased Khashoggi's extravagant lifestyle.

 During his peak, Khashoggi was a well-known figure who frequently appeared in the press and media.
 He also appeared in various television shows, newspapers, and notable magazine covers such as Time and The Washington Post.